-Figure 1 - Power BI visualization of SIAT comparative analysis
+Figure 1 - Example of Power BI visualization of SIAT comparative analysis.
+Countries of analysis.

 SIAT allows us to evaluate the results for each dimension object of the analysis.
 Each dimension is shown with a percentage, which is the result of the average of all the indexes included in the same dimension.
 A value equal to or higher than 50% shows an average value of the dimension considered positive in a social innovation analysis perspective2.
-The average value of each dimension for all case studies ranges between 56% and 61% with the only exception of the governance dimension that accounts for 41%, as shown in the radar representation.
+The average value of each dimension for all case studies ranges between 56% and 61% with the only exception of the governance dimension that accounts for 41%, as shown in Table 3.